-- would cause too much demand on health or social services in Canada.
+- would cause too much demand on health or social services in Canada

 Decision on your application

-- the results of your medical exam, and
+- your medical exam

-- the information on your police certificate.
+- your police certificate

 Confirmation of permanent residence

-Your COPR will have information about who you are as well as your photograph.
-Please check to make sure it is correct.
+Your COPR will have information about you as well as your photograph.
+Check to make sure the information on the COPR is correct.
 It should be the same as the information on your passport.